 Do you get a red face after drinking alcohol?
 You’re not alone.
 This uncomfortable reaction is due to a liver enzyme deficiency.
 It’s a complicated process, but it results in negative symptoms like a bright red face after drinking alcohol.
 Currently there is no cure for this condition, but there are some ways to help reduce symptoms.

 What is Alcohol Flush Reaction?

 Alcohol flush reaction is when an individual experiences negative symptoms from drinking alcohol.
-These can include facial flushing, congestion, dizziness, headaches and rapid heartbeat.
+These can include facial flushing, congestion, dizziness, difficulty breathing, headaches and rapid heartbeat.
 Everyone experiences this condition differently, but it impacts millions of people around the world.

 You might have heard of “Asian Glow” or “Asian Flush” which is another way of saying alcohol flush reaction.
 Because so many people of East Asian descent have this condition, it’s commonly referred to as Asian Flush.
 However, many other ethnicities can have Asian Flush (including Caucasians) hence the more generalized name “alcohol flush reaction.”